Is Trip.com Group Limited (NASDAQ:TCOM) stock a better investment at this time?

 Trip.com Group Limited (NASDAQ: TCOM) Ownership Details

-Sep 29, 2022, it was reported that the Company’s largest institutional holder is Blackrock Inc. holding total of 28.63 million shares that make 4.46% of the company’s total number of shares and are currently priced at 966.94 million.
+Jun 29, 2022, it was reported that the Company’s largest institutional holder is Morgan Stanley holding total of 27.16 million shares that make 4.23% of the company’s total number of shares and are currently priced at 745.52 million.

-The securities firm Morgan Stanley holds 27.78 million shares of TCOM, making it the second largest institutional shareholder.
-Taking this into account, the holding percentage comes to 4.33%, and the holding percentage of shares is valued at 938.29 million.
+The securities firm Blackrock Inc. holds 26.67 million shares of TCOM, making it the second largest institutional shareholder.
+Taking this into account, the holding percentage comes to 4.16%, and the holding percentage of shares is valued at 731.96 million.

 An overview of Trip.com Group Limited’s technicals